Assortment/asrt-wp-starter/README.md

 WPST is a boilerplate for WordPress which provides a structured foundation for Developers who are a looking to use higher-level concepts found in popular PHP frameworks such as Laravel and Symfony.

-One of its key features is in its folder structure, which has been engineered to mimic the Model, View, Controller concepts that everyone is used to.
+One of its key features is in its folder structure, which has been engineered to mimic the Model, View, Controller methodology.
 Whilst not a true representation, it does allow for a more logical grouping of functionality.

 ## Requirements